lalasray/DistriXSense/docs/vqvae_architecture.md

 6. Tune label conditioning carefully.

-   Label conditioning can help make codes activity-aware, but a large contrastive weight can overpower reconstruction.
+   Label-aware training can help make codes activity-aware without requiring labels at inference, but a large contrastive weight can overpower reconstruction.
 Start around `0.01` to `0.05` and watch reconstruction loss and perplexity together.

 ## Good Next Experiment